mike-t/continous-prototype/README.md

 # continuous-prototype
-Playing around with CI/CD for PHP applications at scale
+Playing around with CI/CD for PHP applications at scale.